robtweed/mgweb-server/IRIS.md

         cat mgweb.conf

 you'll see the new, modified version of *mg_web*'s configuration file which will contain your changes.

+There's something else that has happened when you ran the *reconfigure* script.
+You may have noticed another file that appeared in your mapped host directory when you first started the *mg_web Server Appliance* - it's the one named *mpm_event.conf*.
+This is specially pre-configured Apache configuration file that will limit the number of connections that Apache will make to the IRIS system to just two.
+This file has now replaced the original one (take a look in the *mg_web Server Appliance* Container's */etc/apache2/mods-enabled* folder).

+The reason for enforcing this connection limit is to prevent the very limited number of IRIS licenses that are available on the IRIS Container being exhausted by concurrent *mg_web* requests.

+Note: you can edit the settings of the *mpm_event.conf* file before running the *reconfigure* script if you want to configure a higher maximum number of concurrent connections between *mg_web* and IRIS.

 Everything should now be ready to try out.
 We can do that using a *curl* command while still in the *mg_web Server Appliance* Container's shell: